 The collective support that I have received in order to move forward on this entrepreneurial journey has shown me that I am on the right path.
 I will continue to face challenges and new opportunities to learn and grow.
 What I now realized is that I am capable of facing these challenges on my own terms.

 A Few Change Management Strategies to Support Your Well-being

 Here’s a few quick things that might help you when you face your next challenge or adverse situation.

 You need support and it can come in a lot of different forms.
 Don’t be afraid to ask the questions you have to anyone who might be able to help.
 Check-in with “your people” in person and online, let them know you need help, guidance, or an opportunity to vent.
 The people you know are your biggest fans.
 Those who truly care about you will always be there to support you.

-Nothing in life is easy but your reaction to the adversity you face in life can be easier the more you practice being in a state of calm and understanding.
+Nothing in life is easy.
+If you react to adversity with calm and understanding you will likely find it easier to process the change.
 Instead of getting angry at something that you likely have no control over, ask questions to try to understand the situation better.
 You will begin to feel like you have more control over the situation if you know more about it.
-You must take the time to process the information being presented to you in a calm mind space.
+Even if the questions are just ones that you ask yourself.
+You must take the time to process the information being presented to you in a calm mindset.

 3. Take a Moment to Focus on Your Breathing

 Breathe.
 Take a deep breath and fight through any hard times you’re facing.
 Even if you feel like crying, and it’s inappropriate to do so.
 Breathe and focus your energy on finding stillness inside before you rage on the outside.

 4. Smile and Laugh at the Trivial Stuff